rslakra/Microservice/README.md

 In this example we are using a file-based git repository at `${HOME}/Downloads/AppData/ConfigService`.
 You can create one easily by making a new directory and git committing properties and YAML files to it.

+OR

+You can clone an existing sample repository [config-service-resources](https://github.com/rslakra/config-service-resources.git)

 E.g.